autolab/Autolab/docs/lab-hooks.md

 1. The student's handin file
 2. The makefile that runs the process
-3. The tarfile with all of the first needed by the autograder
+3. The tarfile with all of the files needed by the autograder

 This hook allows you to define a custom list of input files to be sent instead.